 Health and wellbeing are key to our students success in school.
 Together we can achieve that success.
 Consents must be signed for your child to participate in telemedicine consults, applicable consents for the PPGH clinic network, and also to complete a health questionnaire for your child that the provider can reference when completing their assessment.
 Insurance will be filed, and co-payments/co-insurance or balances may be billed after the visit.
 Payments can be made electronically, by phone, or by mail, and instructions will be included with the bill.

 Telehealth Coordinator, Stephanie Blue 940-328-7588.

 Palo Pinto Cares for Kids coordinator, Stephanie, at MWISD pre-K registration and multi-culture night 2022

 pALO PINTO CARES FOR KIDS faqs

-- Telehealth is a way to visit with healthcare providers, such as your doctor or nurse practitioner.
+- Palo Pinto Cares for Kids is a way your child can visit healthcare providers, such as their doctor or nurse practitioner through telehealth.

 - Your child, along with the nurse, can talk to the provider from school, and you can join from work or your home.
 You don’t go to a clinic or hospital.

 How do I use Palo Pinto Cares for Kids?